 If you are fitting this circuit inside a box then you should drill a hole in front of your box and place the variable resistor in that hole with a plastic nob outside to adjust the regulated output voltage.

-You can also replace variable resistor with a fixed resistor in case you need fixed output voltage.
-For example, you can get a 5.1V DC output from this circuit if you replace 5K variable resistor with a fixed 680 OHM resistor.
-You can use following formula to calculate which resistors to use and what output voltage you will you get.
+You can also replace a variable resistor with a fixed resistor in case you need fixed output voltage.
+For example, you can get a 5.1V DC output from this circuit if you replace the 5K variable resistor with a fixed 680 OHM resistor.
+You can use the following formula to calculate which resistors to use and what output voltage you will get.